TRUST AND ESTATE PLANNING IN LAS VEGAS & MISSOULA

 When creating a financial plan for the future it is very important in my opinion to also plan for the unexpected.
 There aren’t many guarantees in life but as we all joke with the saying, the two guarantees are taxes and death!
 Even though this is said a lot of the times in a joking manner, these are real concerns for many people.
 You have worked your entire life accumulating the assets you have and you have the right to make sure your assets go to the next generation, charity, or whomever you have chosen with no headaches.
-This is where our Las Vegas Trust and Estate planning can help you.
+This is where our Las Vegas and Missoula Trust and Estate planning can help you.

-After you have a Trust drafted you have a very important decision to make, who to name as your successor trustee.
+After you have a Trust drafted, you’ll have a very important decision to make, who to name as your successor trustee.
 The Successor Trustee is the person or persons who you appoint to settle and handle your trust upon death or incapacitation.
 Very commonly a husband and wife will name an adult child they trust to handle this enormous responsibility.
 Let’s face it, we all do not have perfect families and maybe our adult grown children are not responsible enough, don’t want to do this, or we just don’t want to create a conflict and see greed among the adult children.
-In this case naming a corporate trustee such as a bank or trust company is the safest way to go and prevents problems with the family.
+In this case, naming a corporate trustee such as a bank or trust company is the safest way to go and prevents problems with the family.

-Securities America, who is our brokerage firm, owns a full service Trust Company.
 Many trust companies for Banks require a significant net worth to take on that business and I have seen assets requirements north of 3 million just to name that bank as the Trust Company.
 Also, many banks do not have a local trust officer so that makes the process even more difficult.
+Securities America, who is our brokerage firm, owns a full-service Trust Company.